Ruach/ruach.github.io/_posts/2020-04-19-boom-frontend.markdown

 218   q_f3_imemresp.io.enq.bits := io.imem_resp.bits
 219   q_f3_btb_resp.io.enq.bits := io.f2_btb_resp
 ```
-The Boom frontend manages two response queues to keep fetching instructions.
+The Boom frontend manages two response queues to keep fetching instructions:
+*IMem Response Queue* and *BTB Response Queue*.
 Note that the queues only considers the input as valid
-when the io.imem_resp.valid is true.
+when the io.imem_resp.valid is true
+because the queues are declared with *decoupled interface*.
+This is because those two reponses can be retrieved
+from outer modules, ICache and BTB.
+As shown in the line 238-239 in BoomFrontendModule,
-The signal is set on as true
+the signal is set on as true
-when the icache and tlb response correctly
+when the icache and tlb response correctly, and
-and s1 and s2 signals are valid.
+s1 and s2 signals are valid.

-When the signal truns out to be ture,
-The *IMem Response Queue* is a decoupled queue
-consists of *FrontendResp* class instances.
+The IMem Response Queue can enqueue *FrontendResp* class instances.
-The IMem response queue stores
-fetched instruction bytes
-and related informations together.
+The most valuable information in the FronendResp is the data
+fetched from the *ICache*,
+which is the raw bytes of instructions.

 **rocket/Frontend.scala**
 ```scala